 Whether you’re turning the basement into a spare room or an entertainment lounge, the International Residential Code requires an escape window in the basement.
 These windows are useful in emergency situations.

 To get started on your bathroom remodeling plans this spring, turn to Northside Construction Services for your home improvement needs.
 We are your leading provider of kitchen remodeling and handyman services.
 Give us a call at (678) 233-2400 or fill out our contact form to request a consultation.
-We serve clients in Lawrenceville, Johns Creek, Cumming and other areas in GA.
+We serve clients in Evans, Augusta and other areas in GA.